-- 2015-14 (deferring the effective date of the new revenue rules by one year) - 2016-08 (gross versus net revenue presentation) - 2016-10 (identifying performance obligations and accounting for intellectual property licenses) - 2016-12 (narrow scope improvements and practical expedients) - 2016-20, (technical corrections and improvements to Topic 606, Revenue from Contracts with Customers)

-After years of deliberation, the FASB issued final revenue recognition guidelines.
+- 2015-14 (deferring the effective date of the new revenue rules by one year) - 2016-08 (gross versus net revenue presentation) - 2016-10 (identifying performance obligations and accounting for intellectual property licenses) - 2016-12 (narrow scope improvements and practical expedients) - 2016-20, (technical corrections and improvements to Topic 606, Revenue from Contracts with Customers) After years of deliberation, the FASB issued final revenue recognition guidelines.
 These guidelines introduce a fundamentally different model for recognizing revenue versus legacy GAAP.
 The revenue recognition model in Topic 606 applies to nearly all types of revenue-generating transactions.
 Once Topic 606 becomes effective, most of today's industry-specific revenue practices will be eliminated.
 This includes the long-standing software revenue recognition guidelines in ASC Subtopic 985-605 as well as technical practice aids and other industry interpretations that have been developed and applied consistently over the past 20 years.

-Effective Dates

-For public entities, the new rules become effective for annual reporting periods beginning on or after December 15, 2017, and related interim periods.

-For nonpublic entities, the rules are effective for annual reporting periods beginning on or after December 15, 2018, and interim periods beginning after December 15, 2019.

-All companies are permitted to early adopt the new rules for annual periods beginning on or after December 15, 2016.

-Why the Urgency?

-If the new revenue rules don't become effective for most companies until 2018 or 2019, why is it so important to begin analyzing the potential effects today?

-It's a fair question.
-And it's easy to understand the natural inclination to wait until closer to the effective date of Topic 606 to begin working through the new rules.

-However, in this case, the new revenue rules are long, complex, and involve judgment to apply.
-Waiting until just before the effective date to think about how the new rules may alter your company's financial statements is far too late, especially given the internal control and policy changes necessary to account for customer contracts that cross accounting periods.

-Penalties

-Current revenue rules can be extremely punitive when it comes to sharing product road maps with customers.
-In particular, any sort of commitment-express or implied-that future versions of a product will contain specific features is viewed as a performance obligation under today's GAAP.
-In most cases this commitment will cause a company to defer all revenue until the new product feature is introduced, which of course could be years following the delivery of an initial product or service.
+PENALTIES Current revenue rules can be extremely punitive when it comes to sharing product road maps with customers.
+In particular, any sort of commitment-expressed or implied-that future versions of a product will contain specific features is viewed as a performance obligation under today's GAAP.
+In most cases, this commitment will cause a company to defer all revenue until the new product feature is introduced, which could be years following the delivery of an initial product or service.
 For this reason, many companies have put strict rules in place around discussing product road maps with customers.
 The new revenue recognition guidelines don't contain severe penalties for committing to specified features in future product releases.
 Revenue will often be recognized upon transferring control of initial goods or services to a customer, with some portion of the arrangement fee deferred until the new feature is released.
 Your company may decide it's more appropriate to collaborate with customers around product road maps.
 Doing so will no longer risk delaying all revenue recognition until committed features are commercially available.

-GROWTH: Revenue Recognition L

-THE FASB'S FIVE-STEP APPROACH

-These required steps can help you determine when revenue from customer contracts should be recognized:

-Identify the contract with a customer

-A contract is in the scope of Topic 606 if:
+2 MOSS ADAMS REVENUE RECOGNITION FOR LIFE SCIENCES COMPANIES MOSS ADAMS REVENUE RECOGNITION FOR LIFE SCIENCES COMPANIES MOSS ADAMS The FASB's Five-Step Approach These required steps can help you determine when revenue from customer contracts should be recognized.
+STEP 1 Identify the contract with a customer STEP 2 Identify the separate performance obligations in the contract STEP 3 Determine the transaction price A contract is in the scope of Topic 606 if:

-- ▶ The parties have approved the contract and are committed to performing their obligations. - Each party's rights regarding the goods and services to be transferred can be identified. - ► The payment terms are identifiable-and it's probable the seller will collect. - ▶ The arrangement has commercial substance.
+- The parties have approved the contract and are committed to performing their obligations. - Each party's rights regarding the goods and services to be transferred can be identified. - The payment terms are identifiable-and it's probable the seller will collect. - The arrangement has commercial substance.